Conaws/hiwian/README.md

 `q` runs Datascript's `q` and compares the new query to the old.
 If it is different, the hosting component will update with the new data.

-Posh's `q` looks at the query pattern and tries to make a pattern to identify relevant tx datoms.
+Hiwian's `q` looks at the query pattern and tries to make a pattern to identify relevant tx datoms.
 If there is anything complex in the query, such as function calls or `get-else`, it will have a non-restrictive pattern and will run the query whenever there has been